minodisk/bigquery-runner/README.md

 |---|---|
 |string &#x7C; null|null|

-The geographic location where the job should run.
+The geographic location of all datasets and jobs referenced and created through this extension.
 See details at https://cloud.google.com/bigquery/docs/locations#specifying_your_location.

 ### `bigqueryRunner.useLegacySql`